 What?
 It was cold.
 I do NOT like being cold.
 And yes, that yellow thing on my head is my hair.
 I lived in LA and platinum was the thing to do.
 Both my hairdresser and I have learned from the experience.
 For those of you who live in California and haven't been to Catalina Island, you should absolutely go.
 It's a great place to camp and spend a few days doing family-friendly activities like parasailing, scuba diving and mini-golfing.
 You should definitely take a bus tour to the interior of the island, where you'll see gorgeous canyon views and probably spot some wild buffalo and deer.

 The last camping trip we took was to the Grand Canyon, where we slept in the truck bed.
 Literally.
 We blew up a bed and stuck it in there under the stars.
 It was beautiful.
-One of these days, though, we'll need to actually invest in camping tents.

 And last but definitely not least, our very first camping trip together was spent on Anini Beach in Kauai.
 Having lived in Maui and been to every single island, I'd say Kauai is the most beautiful island in Hawaii.
 There's numerous waterfalls to visit (Kipu falls is the local favorite), the Hanakapi'ai trail with astounding views (many seasoned travelers have called it the most gorgeous place in the world), Waimea Canyon, kayaking on the Wailua River, and snorkeling in Queen's Bath.
 Of all the picturesque spots, my favorite photo we captured was this one: